NIS2 in the United Kingdom

 United Kingdom

-The United Kingdom (UK) formally left the European Union in 2020, with the transition period concluding on December 31, 2020.
-Consequently, the UK is no longer required to transpose EU Directives into national law.
-However, the 2016 EU Network and Information Security Directive (NIS1) was transposed into UK law prior to Brexit and remains in effect, while there are NIS2 harmonizations planned.
+The UK is no longer required to transpose EU Directives into national law, as it left the European Union in 2020.
+However, the 2016 EU Network and Information Security Directive (NIS1) was transposed into UK law prior to Brexit and remains in effect, while there are NIS2 harmonizations planned with the UK’s Cyber Security and Resilience Bill (CS&R) in 2026.

 4. Further Information